The Night Porter: Production

+Development

+Director Liliana Cavani co-wrote the screenplay for The Night Porter with Italo Moscati, Barbara Alberti, Amedeo Pagani.
+Cavani developed the idea for the film while making a documentary for Italian television on internment camps.
+During a halt in the production due to weather conditions, Cavani observed a woman placing a sheaf of roses at the site of a former prisoner camp.
+Intrigued, Cavani approached the woman.

+Cavani also developed the story after interviewing two female Italian partisans who had survived Nazi internment camps: one, who spent three years in Dachau, told Cavani that she returned to the camp every year during the holidays " for reasons she would not—perhaps could not–explain"; and another who, after being freed from Auschwitz, found herself unable to return to her husband and children "because she was treated like a wretch, and made to feel she was an embarrassment, a reminder of something too disturbing.
+She had experienced cruelty, horror, ordeals—but what she could not forgive was being made by the Nazis to perceive the depths of human nature."

+Filming

-Filming took place in Vienna, Austria and at Cinecittà Studios in Rome.
+Filming took place in Vienna and at Cinecittà Studios in Rome.
 Locations included the Vienna Volksoper, the Linke Wienzeile Buildings, the Mozarthaus, the Vienna Central Cemetery, Karl-Marx-Hof, and Schönbrunn Palace.
 The concentration camp scenes were shot in the Tuscolano district of Rome.
 The film's costumes were designed by five-time Oscar-nominee Piero Tosi.

 The budget, which had been paid for by the Italian distributor, ran out near the end of the shooting of the film's interiors at Cinecittà.
 To ensure the film's completion, producer Robert Gordon Edwards instructed editor Franco Arcalli to create a rough cut of the best scenes that had been shot, which he presented to an American colleague who worked at Les Artistes Associés (the French arm of United Artists).
 On the basis of the rough cut, the company agreed to pay for the filming of the exterior scenes in Vienna in exchange for French distribution rights.

 Romy Schneider turned down the role of Lucia.
 Mia Farrow was considered, as well as Dominique Sanda, before Charlotte Rampling was cast.
 Rampling shot the film only four months after giving birth to her son Barnaby.
 She and Dirk Bogarde re-wrote and ad-libbed much of their dialogue.
 Bogarde also enlisted Anthony Forwood to help rewrite the script, uncredited.
 Bogarde seriously considered retiring from acting after the end of principal photography, which he considered a very draining experience.

+Post-production

-Several of the actors' voices were dubbed, including Phillippe Leroy (by Edmund Purdom), Gabriele Ferzetti (by David de Keyser), and Geoffrey Copleston (by Charles Howerton).
-Ironically, Copleston himself was an accomplished voice actor and dub artist.
+Several of the actors' voices were dubbed in post-production, including Philippe Leroy (by Edmund Purdom), Gabriele Ferzetti (by David de Keyser) and Geoffrey Copleston (by Charles Howerton).